kailash-manasarovar/statement/docs/timeline/2021/january.md

 - I had an interesting dream shortly after my aunt Mairead died.
 - A cherub - that reminded me of something in Dénia, and I even went looking for it when I moved back - flew in through the door and picked me up in its arms and we flew over to the rock at Massabielle and went inside.
 - There were cherubs sitting in a circle and I was brought into the circle and I sat very closely to the cherub who had picked me up, who reminded me of a girl I went to school with, Fiona.
-- But the cherub's face wasn't like Fiona's really, but for some reason it reminded me of her.
+- But the cherub's face wasn't like Fiona's at all, but for some reason it reminded me of her.
 - And then the boss came, Archangel Michael, and he was like an enormous ...
 I don't have words really ... and I was so scared I started crying and the cherub comforted me.
 - On Deso, I said it had felt like a job interview, and it had somehow.